carp3-noctem/neeo-driver-enigma2/README.md

 - For more about NEEOs SDK visit https://github.com/NEEOInc/neeo-sdk

 ## Requirements
-- Change '$$LOCAL-IP in controller.js to the locally assignes IP-Adress of your Enigma2 device e.g. 192.168.1.123
+- Change '$$LOCAL-IP' in controller.js to the locally assignes IP-Adress of your Enigma2 device e.g. 192.168.1.123
 - Enabled WebIf on the Enigma2 device

 - If Volume Control (Increase, Decrease and Mute) should be used on Enigma2 Reciver then delete /* and */ in controller.js line 40 and 55